At Tools of Men, we stay away from polarizing topics.

 As a man who was once terribly self-conscious (and still am to some degree) about my appearance and what others think, being called a derogatory term or being told that your fashion sense is in the slight bit off can completely tear apart your confidence.

-Therefore, we wanted to try to use our platform as a learning experience not only for men to look and feel better about themselves, but to also teach others that calling someone a neckbeard is simply just a mean thing to do.
+Therefore, we wanted to try to use our platform as a learning experience for men to look and feel better about themselves and teach others that calling someone a neckbeard is simply just a mean thing to do.

 Neckbeard Is Derogatory…Simple As That